-She has devised and facilitated ‘Collaborative Language-Making’ writing workshops for a variety of contexts and age groups; Ealain na Nog, Dublin City Council, The Young Art Writers Programme, RHA Gallery Dublin and Dublin Learning City Festival 2019 at The LAB Gallery.
-Lisa co-facilitates Pivot, a performance critical forum, with Astrid Newman based at the LAB Gallery, Dublin.
+Freeman has devised and facilitated ‘Collaborative Language-Making’ writing and performance workshops for; NCAD Studio+, Temple Bar Gallery + Studios Summer School, Ealain na Nog, Dublin City Council, The Young Art Writers Programme, RHA Gallery Dublin and Dublin Learning City Festival 2019 at The LAB Gallery.